cilium/cilium/Documentation/operations/upgrade.rst

 * The unused flag ``sidecar-istio-proxy-image`` has been removed.
 * The flag ``endpoint-status`` has been removed.
   More information can be found in the following Helm upgrade notes.
+* The ``ip-allocation-timeout`` flag (which provided a time limit on blocking CIDR identity allocations) has been removed.
+CIDR identity allocation now always happens asynchronously, therefore making this timeout obsolete.

 Helm Options
 ~~~~~~~~~~~~